amplience/dc-sample-blog-nextjs/README.md

 # Creating your first blog post

-After all of that we now everything setup you are ready to start writing your first blog post.
+After all of that we now have everything setup and you are ready to start writing your first blog post.

 1. In Dynamic Content go to the "Production" tab and select the "Content" repository on the left.
 2. Click "Create content" and select the "Blog post" content-type
 3. Proceed to fill out the form, you can click on the "( + )" icons to include other content items
-4. Once done, click "Save" and
+4. Once done, click "Save"
 5. Next we need to define the "Delivery Key" for this content item, this will become the URL path/slug (e.g. /blog/hello-and-welcome-to-our-new-blog)
 6. You can preview your blog post via the visualisation icon (the eye) in the toolbar.
 7. Once you're happy, go ahead an publish.